Why Your Child Can’t Access Coping Skills When They Need Them Most

 In fact, humans come into the world with very few abilities to regulate our own bodies and basic feelings.
 We need our parents to do that for us: feeding us when we’re hungry, soothing our distress, and meeting our safety needs, moment by moment, day by day, through relationships that help us feel calm in our bodies.
 This is called co-regulation.
 We often assume that children who can walk, talk, and understand our words automatically have the ability to calm themselves by thinking.
 But development isn’t that simple.
 (I’ve written about this expectation gap—the difference between what we assume a child should be able to do and their actual developmental ability.)

 The best way to help a child is through nurturing their body’s sense of calm and connection.
 There’s no one-size-fits-all way to do this.
 In short, we help a child to cue into their body’s signals and to determine when their “battery” needs a recharge.
 Over time, this helps the child learn to pay attention and honor what their body is telling them.
-Once they can do that, the “coping skills” are less important.
-The child develops awareness and becomes empowered to ask for a hug, take a deep breath, or have a snack.
-Following their body’s valuable clues: that’s the best kind of coping skill of all.
+Developing an awareness of one’s body signals takes time, and many adults are still learning how to do this!
+But over time, we can help children develop awareness and become empowered to ask for a hug, take a deep breath, or have a snack.
+Following their body’s valuable signals: that’s the best kind of coping skill of all.

-The nuts and bolts of how to do this are found in an understanding of your child’s nervous system, which I share more about in my book, Beyond Behaviors.
+The nuts and bolts of how to do this are found in an understanding of your child’s nervous system, which I share more about in my latest book, Brain-Body Parenting, and in a coping skills workshop and in Beyond Behaviors.